 Statistics Canada protects your information

 Once completed, all census information is kept confidential by Statistics Canada.
-In accordance with the Statistics Act, your information is protected.
 No one outside of Statistics Canada can have access to information that identifies individuals.

 Other safety tips to keep you and your information safe:

-- Keep your 16-digit secure access code secure – When you receive a census letter, you will see this code at the top of the page.
-If you received a paper census questionnaire, the secure access code is at the top right corner of the first page.
-This access code allows you to complete the questionnaire online.
-Protect your access code and don’t divulge it to anyone to keep your information secure.
+- Keep your 16-digit access code secure – When you receive a census letter, you will get an access code that allows you to complete the questionnaire online.
+Protect your access code and don’t give it to anyone to keep your information secure.

-- Talking to an enumerator – On May 31, enumerators from Statistics Canada will come and visit households to check if they have completed their questionnaires.
+- Talking to an enumerator – Enumerators from Statistics Canada will come and visit households to follow-up and check if they have completed their questionnaires.
 To confirm the identity of the enumerator at your door, you should:

-- Let them into your home only if you feel comfortable – you are not required to let them into your house.
-If you have concerns about the person, you can verify an enumerator’s identity by calling the Census Help Line (CHL) at 1-855-700-2016 (Monday to Friday from 8:30 a.m. to 8:00 p.m., and 8:30 a.m. to 4:30 p.m. on weekends).
+- Keep a two metre distance – Maintain physical distance for safety.
+Enumerators are also required to wear a mask.
+You are not required to let them into your house.
+If you have concerns about the person, you can verify an enumerator’s identity by calling the Census Help Line (CHL) at Toll-free number: 1-855-340-2021 or TTY (a telecommunications device for deaf persons): 1-833-830-3109.

-- Be prepared for a possible follow-up call – An enumerator may call you if necessary.
+- Receive possible follow-up call – An enumerator may call you if necessary.
 They will identify themselves clearly on the phone.

 Your participation helps the community

-If you have questions about the census or need help in filling out the forms, you can find answers from the Frequently Asked Questions page of the Statistics Canada site.
+If you have questions about the census or need help in filling out the forms, you can find answers from the Frequently Asked Questions page or call the Census Help Line to speak to a census operator.
+You can also contact Statistics Canada at any time via the online form.
+They will contact you as soon as possible.

 0 of 6 questions completed